Upgrade To a New Release

 canton.domains.mydomain.init.domain-parameters.protocol-version = 3

-Nodes persist the static domain parameters used during initialization now.
+Nodes persist the static sync domain parameters used during initialization now.
 Version 2.5 is the last version that will require this explicit configuration setting during upgrading.

-DOMAIN_PARAMETERS_CHANGED(9,d5dfa5ce): The domain parameters have changed
+DOMAIN_PARAMETERS_CHANGED(9,d5dfa5ce): The sync domain parameters have changed

-To recover from this, you need to force a reset of the stored static domain parameters using:
+To recover from this, you need to force a reset of the stored static sync domain parameters using:

 canton.domains.mydomain.init.domain-parameters.protocol-version = 3